On The Landscape of Spoken Language Models: A Comprehensive Survey: Challenges and future work

 \paragraph{Evaluation} Thus far, different \slms\ have typically been evaluated on different datasets and tasks.
 Recent efforts to collect large numbers of tasks and standardize benchmarking ~\citep{huang2024dynamic,airbench,huang2025dynamicsuperb} are promising, but as of this writing they are not yet widely adopted for evaluating new models.
 Existing benchmarks also do not cover the full range of spoken language tasks.
 The largest current benchmarking effort, Dynamic-SUPERB Phase-2~\citep{huang2025dynamicsuperb}, includes 180 tasks, which is similar to the size of the BIG-Bench suite of text LLM tasks~\citep{bigbench}.
 However, the range of spoken language tasks is arguably much larger than that of text tasks, since speech tasks include the vast majority of text tasks (the ones that don't relate explicitly to the textual form, such as transliteration) and in addition include a variety of speech-specific tasks related to speaker properties, accents, or prosody-specific content.
 In addition, there is a lack of standardized benchmarking for speech \emph{generation} tasks.
+Finally, there is a need for more benchmarking of latency and turn-taking behavior in conversational SLMs (although, as mentioned in earlier sections, some benchmarks have begun to address these dimensions~\citep{yan2025uro,Full-Duplex-Bench}).

 \paragraph{Open research} Very few \slms\ are fully open-source---including code, model checkpoints, and training data---which makes a comprehensive comparison between approaches virtually impossible.
-There has been progress in this direction, with some models having at least publicly available weights (see Fig.~\ref{fig:timeline}), and some support in open-source toolkits~\citep{tian2025espnet}.
+There has been progress in this direction, with some models having at least publicly available weights (see Figure~\ref{fig:timeline}), and some support in open-source toolkits~\citep{tian2025espnet}.
 Many of the items on the wish list above, such as controlled comparisons between multiple design decisions, will be infeasible to accomplish until more fully open models are released.